toulbar2/toulbar2/README.md

 You can install toulbar2 directly using the package manager in Debian and Debian derived Linux distributions (Ubuntu, Mint,...).
-For the most recent version, it's best to compile from source.
+For the most recent version, compile from source.

 ## Download